How to register a business with the government

 There are a few reasons why you might need to register your business with government bodies:

-- Sales tax: Most goods and some services carry a sales tax.
+- Sales tax: Depending on your state, most goods and some services carry a sales tax.
 You’re expected to add that tax to your price and collect the money for the government.
-Sales taxes are managed by state governments.
-Search for your local state tax agency to find out your obligations.
-Online businesses used not to have to worry about sales tax but it’s becoming more common for them to have to collect it.
-The sales tax rate changes depending on the state where your customer resides.
+Sales taxes are managed by state, county, city, and/or local governments.
+The sales tax rate changes depending on the item sold, your location, and your customers’ locations.

-Extra steps to set up an LLC or LLP
+Extra steps to set up an LLC or S corp

-If you’re setting up as an LLC or LLP, you’ll also need to register as a legal entity.
+If you’re setting up as an LLC or S corp, you’ll also need to register as a legal entity.
 This is handled by authorities in the state where your business is based.
-As part of the process, you’ll also need to file documents identifying key decision makers in your business, and outlining some of your internal processes.
-In most states, you’re also required to register a business name.
+As part of the process, you’ll also need to file documents identifying key decision makers in your business and designate a registered agent.

 Registering a business name

 Most states require companies and corporations to register a business name.
 The same applies to sole proprietorships or partnerships that trade under a name other than that of the owner/s.
-This is called a doing-business-as (DBA) registration, and the SBA (Small Business Administration) website is the best place to get started.
+You may need to file a DBA (a “doing business as” name) in that case.
+The SBA (Small Business Administration) website is the best place to get started or check out the website of the state agency responsible for business filings.
+In most states, that’s the Secretary of State.

 Getting a trademark

 You can also legally protect your business name and logo to prevent others from mimicking your identity.
-This is different from a DBA registration and can be a valuable step for businesses that plan to invest a lot in making their brand widely known.
+This is different from a business name registration and can be a valuable step for businesses that plan to invest a lot in making their brand widely known.

 This area of the law can get complicated – especially if you expand into overseas markets and find there’s a business there with a similar name.
 Ask for advice from a legal professional with experience in this area.